juliaguida/oystercard/apprenticeships_bookmark_manager/00_challenge_map.md

 ![example_structure](/images/example_structure.png)

-Note how the views directory has a subdirectory for each of the two models, `bookmark` and `comment`.
+Note how the views directory has a sub-directory for each of the two models, `bookmark` and `comment`.
 This is a common structure for web applications and it allows you to use a short, standardised name for each view.

 You may also have noticed the migrations directory and be wondering what that's about.
 Migrations are used to make changes to the database.
 You could do these manually, but then you'd need to record exactly what changes were made, in what order, so that you could recreate the same database on another machine or in the cloud.
 Migrations save you the pain of doing that.
 In this project, your migrations will contain SQL (and language specifically designed for interacting with certain types of database).
 In other projects, they'll be structured differently but will perform the exact same role.